ScoreUnder/vncsnapshot-png/README.md

 by the Free Software Foundation.

 Adapted from the TightVNC viewer by Grant McDorman, February 2002.
+Further adapted from vncsnapshot and the original vncsnapshot-png, both of which appear to be abandoned.

 Features
 --------

- Always connects to server in 'shared' mode.
+* Always connects to server in 'shared' mode.

- Saves image to JPEG file.
-The JPEG quality can be specified, with a default of 100%.
+* Saves image to a PNG file, unlike the usual vncsnapshot which saves a lossy JPEG.

- The remote cursor is NOT included - unfortunately, the server doesn't provide a way of including the cursor in the snapshot.
+* The remote cursor is NOT included - unfortunately, the server doesn't provide a way of including the cursor in the snapshot.
+(TODO: verify this - sometimes it is included against our will)

- Standard VNC/TightVNC options (encoding, etc.) are available.
+* Standard VNC/TightVNC options (encoding, etc.) are available.

+---

 On Windows, -listen, -tunnel and -via options are not available.
 On Windows systems, please read BUILD.win32.
 On Unix and Linux systems, please read BUILD.unix.